senna1128/mlakolar.github.io/content/authors/ran-dai/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Ran Dai is a fourth-year Ph.D. candidate in Statistics at the University of Chicago advised by Rina Foygel Barber.
+bio: Ran Dai is a fourth-year PhD candidate in Statistics at the University of Chicago advised by Rina Foygel Barber.
 Ran's research interest is in high dimensional inference, nonparametric modeling, and shape-constrained regressions, multiple testing, and causal inference.
 In particular, Ran is interested in developing computationally efficient algorithms for these problems with statistical convergence guarantee and valid inference; and applying these methods towards real datasets in the areas of drug development, HIV mutation study and cancer study.

 # List each interest with a dash
 interests:
-- High dimensional statistical inference
+- High-dimensional statistical inference
-- High dimensional shape constrained methods
+- High-dimensional shape constrained methods
 - Machine learning

 education:
   courses:
-  - course: M.S. in Statistics
+  - course: MS in Statistics
     institution: University of Chicago
     year: 2016
   - course: PhD in Medicinal and Pharmaceutical Chemistry
     institution: University of Minnesota Twin Cities
     year: 2015
-  - course: B.S. in Pharmaceutical Sciences
+  - course: BS in Pharmaceutical Sciences
     institution: Peking University
     year: 2009